Movatterモバイル変換

 Ingredients

-Ingredients forbiryani are extensive and vary according to the region and the type of meat and vegetables used.
-Meat (chicken, goat, beef, lamb,[27] prawn or fish) is the prime ingredient with rice.
-As is common in dishes of South Asia, vegetables are sometimes also used when preparingbiryani.
-Corn may be used, depending on the season and availability.
-Navratanbiryani tends to use sweeter, richer ingredients such ascashews,sultanas (kishmish), and fruits such as apples andpineapples.[23]
+Ingredients for biryani vary according to the region and the type of meat and vegetables used.
+Meat (chicken, goat, beef, lamb,[20] prawn or fish) is the prime ingredient with rice.
+Vegetables are sometimes added.
+Navratan biryani tends to use sweeter, richer ingredients such ascashews,sultanas (kishmish), and fruits such as apple andpineapple.[21]

-The spices andcondiments used in biryani may includefennel seeds,ghee (clarified butter),nutmeg,mace,[28]pepper,cloves,[28]cardamom,cinnamon,bay leaves,coriander,mint,ginger, onions, tomatoes,green chilies,[27]star anise, and garlic.
-The premium varieties includesaffron.[28]
-Some commercial recipes for biryani also include aromatic essences such as Mithaattar,kewra androse water.
-Dried sourprunes (Plum is calledalu bukhara) may also be added to the biryani.
-Innasi briyani and other variants made in Southeast Asian countries such asMalaysia, Singapore, andIndonesia, typical Southeast Asian spices and aromatics such aspandan leaf may be used alongside typical South Asian spices.[29]
+The spices andcondiments used in biryani may includefennel seeds,ghee (clarified butter),nutmeg,mace,[22]pepper,cloves,[22]cardamom,cinnamon,bay leaves,coriander,mint,ginger, onions, tomatoes,green chilies,[20]star anise, and garlic.
+The premium varieties includesaffron.[22]
+Some commercial recipes for biryani include aromatic essences such as mithaattar,kewra androse water.
+Dried sourprunes (alu bukhara) may be added.
+Innasi briyani and other variants made in Southeast Asian countries such asMalaysia, Singapore, andIndonesia, local spices and aromatics such aspandan leaf may be added.[23]

 Preparation styles